 Saturated fats are actually great for brain function.
 They help increase HDL, or “good” cholesterol, and help with hormone regulation as well.

 However, saturated fat intake also increases LDL, or “bad” cholesterol.
-Although, the increase in LDL doesn’t mean it increases the risk of cardiovascular disease ... as it was once believed to.
-At least, that's what the research now says.
+Although, the increase in LDL doesn’t mean it increases the risk of cardiovascular disease ... as it was once believed to (1).

 Artificial trans fats, however, are best to cut out completely if possible.
 They are man-made fats created by hydrogenating an unsaturated fat to turn it into a saturated fat.